John Legend’s ‘Florida Man’ Birth Date Story Is Hilarious

 After searching his birthday on Google, Legend came up with a story that falls on the funny side of the spectrum that was published on his birthday: “Video: Florida man drops stolen TV from getaway scooter.”

-Now, realistically, most people who are planning on robbing a house and a store of large items would probably bring a van or at the very lest a car with doors.
+Now, realistically, most people who are planning on robbing a house and a store of large items would probably bring a van, or at the very least, a car with doors.
 Just the mental picture of someone trying to scoot away with haste from a crime scene alone is pretty funny, but picturing them with a large television set balanced precariously on the back is almost cartoonish.

 "John Legend joins viral ‘Florida Man’ challenge with headline from his birth date" via FOX NEWS https://t.co/HsXfq1hIpX pic.twitter.com/XKivKIVsMW